Michael P. O'Leary: Early life and education

 Michael Philip O'Leary was born in Framingham, Massachusetts, to a lifelong Boston Athletic Association (BAA) member, who was also a former physician of Walter Brown.
 He completed his early education from Harvard College, where he was a track and cross country runner.
-In 1978 he gained admission to the George Washington University School of Medicine, from where he graduated in 1980 and also received a Masters in Public Health from Harvard the same year Between 1980 and 1982 he was resident at Tufts University School of Medicine, and then at Massachusetts General Hospital until 1987.
+In 1978 he gained admission to the George Washington University School of Medicine, from where he graduated in 1980 and also received a master's degree in Public Health from Harvard the same year Between 1980 and 1982 he was resident at Tufts University School of Medicine, and then at Massachusetts General Hospital until 1987.
 He received his board certificate in urology in 1990, after completing a fellowship at the University of California, San Francisco, School of Medicine and Stanford University School of Medicine the previous year.

 Boston Athletic Association

 In 1989 O'Leary joined the BAA, that runs the annual Boston Marathon.
 In 2013, he was at the finish line of the Boston Marathon bombing.
-He was elected the BAA's president and Chair of the Board of Governors in 2017 for a six year term, having succeeded the BAA's first female president Joann Flaminio.
+He was elected the BAA's president and chair of the Board of Governors in 2017 for a six-year term, having succeeded the BAA's first female president Joann Flaminio.
 In 2023 his position as chair of the board of governors was succeeded by paralympic medallist Cheri Blauwet.